abhishek9sharma/patch-tracer.github.io/index.md

 ### Evaluation

+**Generality Evaluation:** To evaluate the generality of PatFinder to a wider range of OSS vulnerabilities, We construct two more datasets [here](https://github.com/PatFinderTool/PatFinderTool.github.io/tree/main/Experimental%20Data/Evaluation/Generality%20Evaluation%20datasets).

-**User Study:** To evaluate the usefulness of PatFinder in practice, we conducted a user study with 10 participants to find patches of 10 CVEs.
-The 10 tasks can be found [here (toadd)](...).
+**Usefulness Evaluation (User Study):** To evaluate the usefulness of PatFinder in practice, we conducted a user study with 10 participants to find patches of 10 CVEs.
+The 10 tasks can be found [here](https://github.com/PatFinderTool/PatFinderTool.github.io/tree/main/Experimental%20Data/Evaluation/Usefulness%20Evaluation%20tasks).